 Reconciliation Action Plan

-The AASW is committed to Reconciliation, and our Reconciliation Action Plans are important steps in our journey.
+The AASW is committed to Reconciliation, and our Reconciliation Action Plans are essential steps in our journey.

 AASW RAP 2023-2024

-The 2023-2024 Innovate Reconciliation Action Plan details the commitment the AASW makes to elevating and amplifying the voices, cultures and knowledges of Aboriginal and Torres Strait Islander Peoples to foster a better, fairer society led by our values of caring for everyone.
+The 2023-2024 Innovate Reconciliation Action Plan details the AASW’s commitment to elevating and amplifying the voices, cultures, and knowledge of Aboriginal and Torres Strait Islander Peoples to foster a better, fairer society led by our values of caring for everyone.

-We will rememember past injustices and racist policies the profession of social work has been involved in, and continuously learn and grow from this history to foster meaningful relationships which embody respect, honesty, the right to self-determination, transparency and knowledge sharing with all Aboriginal and Torres Strait Islander Peoples.
+We will remember past injustices and racist policies the profession of social work has been involved in and continuously learn and grow from this history to foster meaningful relationships that embody respect, honesty, the right to self-determination, transparency and knowledge sharing with all Aboriginal and Torres Strait Islander Peoples.

 AASW RAP 2020-2022

-Our 2020-2022 Reconciliation Action Plan contains detailed actions that are ambitious and achievable.
-We aim to improve our engagement with Aboriginal and Torres Strait Islander social workers within the Association and increase membership of Aboriginal and/or Torres Strait Islander social workers.
+Our 2020-2022 Reconciliation Action Plan contained detailed, ambitious, and achievable actions.
+It improved our engagement with Aboriginal and Torres Strait Islander Peoples who are social workers within the Association and increased membership of Aboriginal and Torres Strait Islander social workers.

-The AASW vision for reconcilliation is one where all Australians hear and learn the truth of our past, and acy in the present to progress a just society which represents all of us.
+This RAP supports the AASW vision for reconciliation.
+It envisions a society in which all Australians hear and learn the truth of our past and work in the present to progress a just society that represents all of us.

 RAP 2017–2019